zhuxiao/misclus/README.md

 ```
 Then, the program `misclas` will be generated in directory `misclas_${VERSION}`.

-It is recommended to create the symbolic link of the program `misclas` to the `PATH` directories in the machine.
+It is recommended to create the symbolic link of the program `misclas` to the `PATH` directories on the machine.

 ## misClas command ##